backtrace-labs/umash/README.md

    version of the general case, but does not actually share any machine code; can we improve the latency and maintain the collision bounds by replacing it with something completely different?
-3. It’s already nice that we can get away with a single round of `xor-shift` / multiply in the finaliser, but can we shave even more latency there?
-4. We only looked at x86-64 implementations; we will consider simple changes that improve performance on x86-64, or on other platforms as long they don't penalise x86-64.
+3. We only looked at x86-64 implementations; we will consider simple changes that improve performance on x86-64, or on other platforms as long they don't penalise x86-64.
-5. We currently only use incremental and one-shot hashing interfaces.
+4. We currently only use incremental and one-shot hashing interfaces.
 If someone needs parallel hashing, we can collaborate to find out what that interface could look like.